 If you decide to withdraw your capital, you can do so anytime for a withdrawal fee of €1.

-The Go and Grow account is ideal for investors who want to use P2P lending as an alternative to savings accounts.
+The Go & Grow account is ideal for investors who want to use P2P lending as an "alternative" to savings accounts.
 You can set up monthly payments to your Bondora account and then you don’t have to worry about anything else.
-The Go and Grow tool will invest your added funds without any further actions from your site.
+The Go & Grow tool will invest your added funds without any further actions from your site.

 Portfolio Manager Feature